Improves mobility and provides balance and symmetry to the muscles of the body.

 In addition to stretching, strengthening and balance exercises are essential to improve the nervous system response in and around muscles.
 Finally, meditation and breathing techniques help reduce muscle tension.

 Stretch U is a business that offers stretching as a service.
-Stretch U is a wonderful option for anyone wanting to increase overall mobility who does not have an injury.
+Stretch U is a wonderful option for anyone who wants to increase overall mobility but does not have an injury.
 Chiropractors are physicians with the ability to diagnose and treat musculoskeletal conditions.
-In addition to stretching, chiropractors usually offer additional services such as rehabilitation, chiropractic adjustments, and myofascial release.
+In addition to stretching, chiropractors usually offer additional services such as functional physical therapy, chiropractic adjustments, and myofascial release.

 Often, when someone says they feel 'out of alignment' or 'uneven,' it's due to muscle imbalances.
 If certain groups of muscles are tighter in one area or on one side of the body, it creates an imbalance.
 It can be similar to driving down the road with wheels out of alignment.
 Over time it can cause distortions and unnecessary wear and tear.